JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 ```

 ### Building with Docker
-Building JELOS is easy, the fastest and most recommended method is to instruct the build to use Docker, this is only known to work on a Linux system.
-To build JELOS with Docker use the table below.
+Building JELOS is easy.
+The fastest and most recommended method is to instruct the build to use Docker.
+This is only known to work using a Linux host.
+To build JELOS with Docker use the commands listed below.

 | Devices | Dependency | Docker Command |
 | ---- | ---- | ---- |